Sharp Gaussian upper bounds for Schr\"odinger semigroups on the half-line: -estimates for weighted Schrödinger semigroups on the positive real axis

 \section{$L_1$-estimates for weighted Schrödinger semigroups on the positive real axis}

-In this section we prove Theorem~\ref{thm-main} by showing that a Schrödinger semigroup~$T_V$ on $L_2(0,\infty)$ satisfies the two weighted $L_1$-estimates assumed in Theorem~\ref{kernel-bound-Schr-semi} if the potential~$V$ satisfies the integral condition~\eqref{int-cond}.
-The basic tool for the proof of the two $L_1$-estimates will be given in Subsection~\ref{sec-estimates-perturbed}.
+In this section we prove Theorem~\ref{thm-main} by showing that the Schrödinger semigroup~$T_V$ on $L_2(0,\infty)$ satisfies the three weighted $L_1$-estimates assumed in Corollary~\ref{kernel-bound-Schr-semi} if the potential~$V$ satisfies the integral condition~\eqref{int-cond}.
+The basic tool for the proof of the three $L_1$-estimates will be given in Subsection~\ref{sec-estimates-perturbed}.
 In Subsection~\ref{sec-kernel-resolvent} we show a kernel estimate for the resolvents of the Dirichlet Laplacian on $(0,\infty)$.
-This kernel estimate is used in Subsection~\ref{sec-estimates-exponential-double} to show that the operator norm $\|V(\lambda - A)^{-1}\|_{1\to1}$ is small, where $A$ is the Dirichlet Laplacian provided with the weights that are needed for the application of Theorem~\ref{kernel-bound-Schr-semi}; the smallness of the operator norm will enable us to apply the results of Subsection~\ref{sec-estimates-perturbed} to infer the two weighted $L_1$-estimates indicated above.
+This kernel estimate is used in Subsection~\ref{sec-estimates-exponential-double} to show that the operator norm $\|V(\lambda - A)^{-1}\|_{1\to1}$ is small, where $A$ is the Dirichlet Laplacian provided with the weights that are needed for the application of Corollary~\ref{kernel-bound-Schr-semi}; the smallness of the operator norm will enable us to apply the results of Subsection~\ref{sec-estimates-perturbed} to infer the three weighted $L_1$-estimates indicated above.